Published November 21, 2018

 ASCE also honored Shinozuka with its Alfred Freudenthal Medal in 1978 and the Theodore von Karman Medal in 1994.
 He was a distinguished member of the Association and served as president of ASCE’s Engineering Mechanics Division.

-Shinozuka earned his PhD from Columbia University, and taught at Columbia and Princeton universities, and at the University of Southern California.
-He was a distinguished professor at the University of California, Irvine, as well.
+Shinozuka earned his PhD from Columbia University, and taught at Columbia and Princeton universities, the University of Southern California and the University of California, Irvine.

 Sign up to receive UB CSEE's electronic newsletter, delivered to your inbox!